rianashaba20/CS-for-HEP-Project/Notes.md

 docker ps -a													(Take the container ID of the most recent instance)

-docker commit <the ID you just copied without the brackets> ubuntu_with_req_packages
+docker commit <the ID you just copied without the brackets> imapp25_build

-docker images													(You should now see two images: ubuntu and ubuntu_with_req_packages)
+docker images													(You should now see two images: ubuntu and imapp25_build)

-docker run -v $HOME/containers/IMAPP25/:/workspace -i -t ubuntu_with_req_packages /bin/bash			(This couples the IMAPP25 folder to a new workspace folder)
+docker run -v $HOME/containers/IMAPP25/:/workspace -i -t imapp25_build /bin/bash			(This couples the IMAPP25 folder to a new workspace folder)
 ```
 Next we need to create Dockerfile.